Parity-dependent State Engineering and Tomography in the ultrastrong coupling regime: Real-time dynamics and spectroscopic protocol

-In the same way, we can obtain the level structure of the \textit{even} subspace by repeating the protocol with the odd initial state $\ket{\phi_0^\textrm{o}} = \ket{\psi_1}\ket{e}$, i.e., both the ancilla and the USC system in their first-excited state.
+In the same way, we can obtain the level structure of the \textit{even} subspace (red dashed line in Fig.~\ref{spectroscopy}a and Fig.~\ref{spectroscopy}b) by repeating the protocol with the odd initial state $\ket{\phi_0^\textrm{o}} = \ket{\psi_1}\ket{e}$, i.e., both the ancilla and the USC system in their first-excited state.
 The total system can be initialized in such a state via state-transfer process (see below) plus a spin-flip operation on the ancilla qubit.
 The proposed spectroscopic protocol allows us to obtain the parity structure of the USC system in a direct way.
 Hence, one could check the eigenstate-parity inversion (see Fig.~\ref{rabispectrum}), which is specific to the QRM and represents a distinctive signature of the USC regime.
 Higher energy levels can be obtained in a similar way with a multi-step procedure.
 Notice that the widths of the resonance peaks in Fig.~\ref{spectroscopy} are proportional to the matrix elements $k_{ij}$, hence they contain information about the eigenstates of the USC system.

-\textit{Tomography.}\textemdash So far we have considered the ancillary qubit dynamics as a tool to investigate the spectrum structure of the USC system.
-Let us now focus on how this ancilla can be used as a tool to measure and control the QRM dynamical evolution.
-Once a specific transition has been characterized with the protocol we introduced, the interaction between the ancilla and the USC system can be designed in order to implement state transfer, with unit theoretical fidelity, in a controlled way.
-A logical qubit can be encoded in the ancilla state and transferred to the polaritons, where the computational benefits of the USC coupling can be exploited~\cite{Nataf2011,Romero2012}.
-Using a multiple-step process~\cite{Supplemental}, it is possible to circumvent parity-forbidden transitions and even to generate more complicated polariton states.
-To implement this procedure, only single-qubit gates on the ancillary qubit and tunability of its effective frequency is required.